kyuwon-lee/kyuwon-lee.github.io/_pages/Research.md

 "The Dynamic Revolving Door in Regulatory Agencies."

 ## work in progress
 Who Pays for Protectionism?
-Partisan Bias in Buy American Act Enforcement (with Soohyun Cho and Hye Young You)
+Partisan Enforcement of Buy American Act (with Soohyun Cho and Hye Young You)

-Cutting Red Tape Through Bureaucratic Revolving Doors
+Leveling the Playing Field: Cutting Red Tape With Bureaucratic Revolving Doors